 Emilie Lamb, a constituent from Rep. Marsha Blackburn’s Tennessee district, has received a wealth of attention since taking a coveted seat at the State of Union.
 She has been featured not only in news reports and op-eds written by her and by Rep. Blackburn, but also in a slick video produced and distributed by Americans for Prosperity.

-In the video, the 40-year-old Lamb explains that since age 27, she’s been afflicted with lupus, a devastating and unpredictable autoimmune disease.
+In the video (which has been removed from YouTube), the 40-year-old Lamb explains that since age 27, she’s been afflicted with lupus, a devastating and unpredictable autoimmune disease.
 She tells us that she had voted for President Obama, and even says in the video that she “thought that Obamacare was going to be a good thing.”
 Now she says, “instead of helping me, Obamacare has made my life almost impossible.”

 Lamb explains that Obamacare resulted in cancellation of health coverage she’s had since 2006.
 To replace that coverage, which she called “stellar and affordable,” she had to buy a plan on the Tennessee exchange.
 The premium for her new ACA-compliant plan? $373 a month – even with an ACA income-based subsidy.